schar/comp-sem/exercises/week4.md

 ```

-**Important note**: if GHCi complains `parse error on input`, make sure that
+**Important note**: if GHCi complains `parse error on input`, make sure that,
-you have deleted `--␣`, not just `--`.
-In other words, when un-commenting a
+when un-commenting lines, you delete `--␣`, not just `--`.
+In other words, you
-line, you need to get rid of the space after `--` too.
-So the following is ok,
+need to get rid of the space after `--` too.
+So the following is ok, but
-but placing any more spaces between the bird-tracks and `blahBlah` would lead
+placing any more spaces between the bird-tracks and `blahBlah` would lead to a
-to a horrible error.
+horrible error.
 Sad!

 ``` {.haskell}